-Good examples of this business type is the record shop, the video rental business or the post service.
-Any of these kinds of business that did not learn to change with the times will have died out.
+Good examples of this business type are the record shop, the video rental business or the postal service.
+Any business that did not learn to change with the times, will have died out.

 3 Business Types: Two – The Dynamic Business

 Of all the three business types, the dynamic business is the most common.
 It is a business that changes, but not as frequently as it should.
 And, not for the right reasons.

 The problem with the Dynamic Business is its cause of change.
 You see, the Dynamic Business is usually motivated to change by crises.
 It is not actively seeking betterment.
 Rather, it meets a challenge to overcome, and it tries to overcome it.

 Resultantly, these kinds of businesses are often in crisis management mode.
 They put out fires all the time, rather than taking a fire prevention course.

 Good examples of this kind of business are Kodak, the film company, or Motorola, the phone company.
 Both had great ideas, but they couldn’t keep up with the times.

 3 Business Types: Three – The Adaptive Business

 The Adaptive Business is the most likely to survive.
 It is not that it a better approach.
 Rather, it is the right approach for the current economy.